Incitement/appService/README.md

   - Microsoft

-  - Custom SQL
+  - Custom SQL**

   - Github

   - Magic Telepathy

-The custom SQL form currently consists of Username and Password fields, allowing entries to a local DB to add credentials with our forms.
+**The custom SQL form currently consists of Username and Password fields, allowing entries to a local DB to add credentials with our forms.

+# Tasks
 //TODO//
 1. Re-make dev VM's because of Roberto
 2. Make sure all code is intact and safe on GitHub.